Call us 0333 370 4333

 Part VIII of the Town & Country Planning Act 1990 (‘the Act’),and The Town & Country Planning (Trees) Regulations 1999 ( ‘the 1999 Regulations’) provide the relevant law.

-Making A Preservation Order
+Making A Tree Preservation Order

 Amenity is not defined in law and the Planning Authority is required to ensure that the making of a Preservation Order is within its powers.
 Important matters constituting amenity include: